Sangluisme/Sangluisme.github.io/_pages/about.md

   image: prof_pic.jpg
   image_circular: true # crops the image to make it circular
   more_info: >
+  <p>I'm currently looking for internship in both academia and industry.
+Feel free to contact me.</P>

 news: true # includes a list of news items